Boarders/slick-blog/site/posts/peano.md

 \end{array}
 $$

-In other words the algebra map commutes with the map in question, or in equations:
+In other words, the algebra map commutes with the map in question, or in equations:
 $$
 f \circ \mu_{A} \equiv \mu_{B} \circ (F f)
 $$